jtheoof/swappy/README.md

 ## Limitations

 - **Copy**: If you don't have [wl-clipboard] installed, copy to clipboard won't work if you close swappy (the content of the clipboard is lost).
 This because GTK 3.24 [has not implemented persistent storage on wayland backend yet](https://gitlab.gnome.org/GNOME/gtk/blob/3.24.13/gdk/wayland/gdkdisplay-wayland.c#L857).
 We need to do it on the [Wayland level](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-data-control-unstable-v1.xml), or wait for GTK 4.
 For now, we use `wl-copy` if installed and revert to `gtk` clipboard if not found.
-- **Fonts**: The tool relies on Font Awesome 5 being present to properly render the icons.
+- **Fonts**: Swappy relies on Font Awesome 5 being present to properly render the icons.
 On Arch you can simply install those with: `sudo pacman -S otf-font-awesome`

 ## Installation